 Today: Desk organisation

-More germs and viruses often lurk at the desk than where one would generally expect them to be.
-It is therefore important to clean and disinfect your keyboard and mouse every day (preferably several times a day).
-Food at the table should be taboo.
-And if you do: Make sure you wash and disinfect your hands before you reactivate the keyboard.
-You should also wipe and disinfect the telephone accordingly, especially if you share it.
-Food is best kept in airtight tins.
-If you use your handbag, rucksack or laptop bag, make sure you wash or damp wipe and disinfect them again and again.
-In the warm and humid climate of the bag, many things thrive that are not particularly welcome here.
-If you leave your bag on public transport, dust, dirt and bacteria will also gather on the outside.
+There are often more germs and viruses lurking on our desks than in the places we generally expect them.
+That’s why it’s important to clean and disinfect the keyboard and mouse every day (ideally several times).
+Eating at your desk should be a no-no. And if you do: be certain to wash and disinfect your hands before using the keyboard again.
+You should also wipe and disinfect the phone, especially if you share it.
+The best way to store food is in airtight containers.
+If you use a handbag, backpack or laptop bag, be sure you remember to wash it regularly or wipe it with a damp cloth and disinfect it.
+In the warm, humid climate provided by your bag, some things could flourish that you wouldn’t particularly welcome there.
+If you put your bag down on public transport, then dust, dirt and bacteria will accumulate on the outside as well.

-The material we use for most of our tables and storage solutions is antibacterial.
-The melamine resin surfaces have maximum antibacterial properties according to ISO 22196 and do not require any additives.
+The material we use for most of our desking and storage solutions is antibacterial.
+The melamine-faced finishes comply with ISO 22196 to offer maximum antibacterial properties so there’s no need for any additional substances.